Renown Park

 Renown Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Renown Park has a high level of cultural diversity, with 41.3% of its population born overseas and 47.7% speaking a language other than English at home.
-Christianity is the main religion in Renown Park, comprising 40.3% of people.
-However, Buddhism is overrepresented compared to Greater Adelaide, making up 5.9% of Renown Park's population versus 2.8%.
+Christianity is the predominant religion in Renown Park, accounting for 40.3% of the population.
+Notably, Buddhism is overrepresented in Renown Park compared to Greater Adelaide, with 5.9% versus 2.4%.

 Frequently Asked Questions - Diversity